All About Myelofibrosis

 The diagnosis of MF is based on the results of a number of different tests:

-CBC is the most common blood test.
+Complete Blood Count (CBC): CBC is the most common blood test.
 It uses a machine to evaluate the number of red blood cells, platelets, and white blood cells circulating in the blood.
 The amount of hemoglobin, the substance which carries oxygen in red blood cells, is also assessed on a CBC.
 A low red blood cell count is known as anemia, which is common in this disease.
 Additionally, the platelet counts and white blood cells counts can either be elevated or low.

-A small sample of blood can be smeared on a slide and examined under a microscope to count cells by hand as well as examine them for defects.
+Peripheral Blood Smear: A small sample of blood can be smeared on a slide and examined under a microscope to count cells by hand as well as examine them for defects.

 The body's normal response to anemia is to form new blood cells.
 Because this occurs poorly in myelofibrosis, immature blood cells are seen in the circulating blood.
 This is known as leukoerythroblastosis.
 Red blood cells frequently appear abnormal in myelofibrosis on a peripheral smear with unusual shapes and sizes, reflecting defective production of the red blood cells.